l1ionelw/screentime/v3/README.md

 Server will have a window hook  server will have a window hook that hooks all window changes.

-Chrome extension connects to server through chrome messaging API on tab change or a window change.
-Write the event to server and server will write to file.
+Chrome extension connects to server through chrome messaging API to get port of server

 user interface is shown through a react native application